 This class is not asynchronous.
 Exams will only be open on canvas during the time in which they would be offered in class.
 If you prefer to take the exam in-person, I will be in the lecture hall.
 If you want a written copy of the exam to take in-person, please let me know no later than 1 week prior to the exam date such that I can make sure to have them printed for you.

-Class participation: Students who attend in-person, or, if we work out the logistics, via zoom will be able to ask questions and get immediate feedback.
+Class participation: Students who attend in-person, will be able to ask questions and get immediate feedback.